-Measurement: There is a great deal of confusion and lack of agreement in trying to determine an appropriate class size or even in determining what is really meant by class size.
+Measurement: There is a great deal of confusion and lack of agreement in trying to determine an appropriate class size or even in determining what is really meant by "class size."
 The Southern Association of Colleges and Schools (SAC) is an accrediting body that serves as a guide for Broward County Public Schools standards.
-School board policy relating to class size was modeled on SAC standards but provided allowable exceptions if they were based on educational, safety, or budgetary needs.
-Various scheduling options affect the high school averages.
+School Board policy relating to class size was modeled on SAC standards. but provided allowable exceptions if they were based on educational, safety, or budgetary needs.
+Data included in this benchmark are generated by the Florida Department of Education and, due to various scheduling options, as well as other factors, may be inflated.

 Explanation: Smaller class sizes allow teachers to give students more individual attention, especially in the early grades.

-Data source: Florida Department of Education, Education Information and Accountability Services, March 1997.
+Data source: Florida Department of Education, Florida School Indicators Report, available online at http://info.doe.state.fl.us/fsir/.